Lednerb/bilberry-hugo-theme/README.md

 {{< series "My New Super Series" >}}
 ```

+### Google Analytics
+Bilberry theme comes with built-in support for both v3 and v4 of [Google Analytics](https://analytics.google.com/analytics/web/).
+You should set the value of the `googleAnalytics` property in the `config.toml` file to enable it.

+Such value for Universal Analytics v3 is prefixed with the `UA` letters.
+So, suppose you migrate your existing website to the Bilberry theme, and your website is already tracked in Universal Analytics, given that the corresponding property was created before October 14, 2020.
+In that case, you should continue using the v3 value in the `config.toml` file.
+But given that Universal Analytics will no longer process new data in standard properties beginning July 1, 2023, you will have to create a Google Analytics v4 property linked to your v3 property.

+If you created your property after October 14, 2020, you're likely using a Google Analytics v4 property already, and the value for such property is prefixed with the `G` letter.
+In that case, you should use the v4 value in the `config.toml` file.

 ### Comments
 To allow readers to comment under your articles, you can use either [Commento](https://commento.io/), [Disqus](https://disqus.com/), [Giscus](https://giscus.app/), or [Utterances](https://utteranc.es/).